adonisjs/v5-docs/content/guides/views/introduction.md

 ## Edge vs. Nunjucks

 Unlike Nunjucks, Edge feels like writing JavaScript and not Python.
-As a result, the edge has a small learning curve, is quicker to type, and supports all JavaScript expressions.
+As a result, the Edge has a small learning curve, is quicker to type, and supports all JavaScript expressions.

 <div class="fancy-codeblock">